stellavd/House-Pricing-ML/README.md

 # House Price Prediction Pipeline

 A modular machine learning pipeline to predict house prices using structured property data.
-Inspired by the structure of the `thesisbeta` project.
+Inspired by the structure of the `Thesis` project.

 ---